St Thomas More is a multi-cultural community working through prayer, celebration and learning to achieve excellence.

 Move around the school quietly

-These rules are displayed in every classroom around the interactive board and be referred to regularly.
+These rules are displayed in every classroom and are referred to regularly.

 These rules are in place to promote individual responsibility and independence.
 They help to establish good relationships within the school.

-The school expects every member of the school community to behave in a considerate way towards others and apply the school rules consistently.
+The school expects every member of the school community to behave in a considerate way towards others, treat everyone equally and apply the school rules consistently.